GSA Schedule

 What is the purpose?

-The GSA is to help manage and support the basic functioning of federal agencies.
 In federal contracting, GSA serves as the primary "storefront" for federal agencies who are looking to purchase goods and services at a discounted price.

 THE FLAGSHIP OF GOVERNMENT SUCCESS